zhanglabtools/STABox/README.md

 Q: How to install **PyG** from whl files?

 A: Please download the whl files from https://pytorch-geometric.com/whl/index.html.
 Note that the version of python, torch, PyG, and cuda should match.

+Q: Would it be more convenient if the dependencies for STABOX could be packaged into Docker images?

+A: Yes, using Docker containers can simplify environment configuration and dependency management.
+Here are the basic steps to create a Docker image:[here](/Docker.md)